alphapie77/Quiz-Application/README.md

 This is a GUI made using Java Swing and AWT.
 It lets User perform multiple operations like:-

-(1) start a Quiz: The user can start a new quiz by entering their name only.
+(1) Start a Quiz: The user can start a new quiz by entering their name only.

 (2) Answer a Question: The user can provide answers to the questions displayed on the screen.